SmURFP

-Small ultra red fluorescent protein (smURFP) is a class of far-red fluorescent protein evolved from a cyanobacterial (Trichodesmium erythraeum) phycobiliprotein, α-allophycocyanin.
+Small ultra red fluorescent protein (smURFP) is a class of far-red fluorescent protein developed through directed evolution from a cyanobacterial (Trichodesmium erythraeum) phycobiliprotein, α-allophycocyanin.
 Native α-allophycocyanin requires an exogenous protein, known as a lyase, to attach the chromophore, phycocyanobilin.
 Phycocyanobilin is not present in mammalian cells. smURFP was evolved to covalently attach phycocyanobilin without a lyase and fluoresce, covalently attach biliverdin (ubiquitous to mammalian cells) and fluoresce, blue-shift fluorescence to match the organic fluorophore, Cy5, and not inhibit E. coli growth. smURFP was found after 12 rounds of random mutagenesis and manually screening 10,000,000 bacterial colonies.

 Properties

 smURFP is a homodimer with absorption and emission maximum of 642 nm and 670 nm, respectively.
 A tandem dimer smURFP (TDsmURFP) was created and has similar properties to smURFP. smURFP is extremely stable with a protein degradation half-life of 17 hour and 33 hour without and with chromophore (biliverdin), respectively.
-This is comparable to the jellyfish-derived enhanced green fluorescent protein (eGFP) protein degradation half-life of 24 hour. smURFP is extremely photostable and out performs mCherry and tdTomato in living cells.
-The extinction coefficient (180,000 M−1 cm−1) of smURFP is extremely large and has a modest quantum yield (0.18), which makes it comparable biophysical brightness to eGFP and ~2-fold brighter than most red or far-red fluorescent proteins derived from coral.
+This is comparable to the jellyfish-derived enhanced green fluorescent protein (eGFP) protein degradation half-life of 24 hour. smURFP is extremely photostable and outperforms mCherry and tdTomato in living cells.
+Single-molecule smURFPs emit twice as many photons before photobleaching than small-molecule dyes AlexaFluor647 and Cyanine5.
+The extinction coefficient (180,000 M−1 cm−1) of smURFP is extremely large and has a modest quantum yield (0.18), which makes it comparable biophysical brightness to eGFP and ~2-fold brighter than most red or far-red fluorescent proteins derived from coral. smURFP has the largest two-photon cross-section measured for a fluorescent protein.
+There are two peak cross-sections of 1,060 and 60 GM at 820 and 1,196 nm, respectively.
 Despite being a homodimer, all tested N- and C- terminal fusions show correct cellular localization, including the difficult fusion to α-tubulin and Lamin B1 (Figure). smURFP is named after the Smurfs, due to its light blue appearance in white light.